apache/spark/docs/monitoring.md

 - shuffle-server.usedDirectMemory
 - shuffle-server.usedHeapMemory

-Note: below shuffle service server-side metrics are specific to the Push-Based Shuffle, they will be valid with the server side flag `spark.shuffle.push.server.mergedShuffleFileManagerImpl` set as the appropriate org.apache.spark.network.shuffle.MergedShuffleFileManager implementation for the Push-Based Shuffle
+Note: applies to the shuffle service when the server side flag `spark.shuffle.push.server.mergedShuffleFileManagerImpl` set as the appropriate org.apache.spark.network.shuffle.MergedShuffleFileManager implementation for the Push-Based Shuffle

 - blockAppendCollisions - the number of shuffle push blocks collided in shuffle services as another block for the same reduce partition were being written